Herein lies a true story of about 50 pages detailing my trials and tribulations.

 There is no defence here for the lying drug police or the lying state lawyers and the lying state advocates.
 Telling lies under oath is a criminal offence.
 In my replying affidavit to the Supreme Court of Appeal I did highlight the below false claims but to no avail.

-The drug policeman overwhelms the reader with complicated information and around this he makes up a story to trick the reader into accepting his speculation as fact.
+Exhibit 20C is another part of the annex where in his affidavit to the court, the drug policeman overwhelms the reader with complicated information and around this he makes up a story to trick the reader into accepting his speculation as fact.

 The drug policeman is not contradicting himself or exaggerating.
 He is committing perjury.